9. Outdoor Game: Freed By Jesus

 Play a version of the traditional British game called Beetle.
 Have kids sit in groups of five.
 Everyone gets a piece of paper and pen.
 Each person takes a turn rolling the die once and draws a body part according to the following list.
 Play continues around the circle until one player has drawn every part of Jesus’ body with his wounds.

 Say: Thomas heard all kinds of things.
-But it wasn’t until he saw Jesus’ wounds in his hands that he believed.
+But only when he saw Jesus’ wounds in his hands did he believe.

 Ask: